 According to Ookla, a global broadband testing firm, as of today, Canada’s average household download speed is about 30 Mbps, with an upload speed of about 8 Mbps.

-Ookla’s speed test displaying the “average”ย broadband speed.
+Ookla’s speed test displaying the “average” broadband speed. |

 The website ranks Canada as 33rd in the world index of internet speeds.
-Ookla is essentially a broadband research company that “crowdsources” download and upload speeds through its websiteย SpeedTest.net.
+Ookla is essentially a broadband research company that “crowdsources” download and upload speeds through its website SpeedTest.net.
 People visit this site to test the speed of their internet connection.
 Therefore, the 30 Mbps is an average of the speeds Canadians reported through this website.

 When Cybera ran the speedtest, we added more data points to Ookla.
 Let’s use our download speed as an example.
 We had a download speed of about 927 Mbps at the time of the test.
 If another ‘average’ Canadian ran the test on a pokey 1.5 Mbps connection, the average would be around 464 Mbps.
 If two bad connections plus Cybera were calculated on the site, we would then have an average of: